We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 Choose date & time

-Close ✕
+Close

-1. Discovery Museum
+Discovery Museum

 Head to the Discovery Museum to immerse yourself in the history of the North East.
 Entry to the museum is completely free of charge (donations are welcome), and visiting the museum is a must if you’re visiting Newcastle on a budget.
 With changing exhibitions, as well as permanent displays, a visit to the Discovery Museum is educational, fun, and best of all, free.

-2. The Baltic
+The Baltic

-The Baltic art centre is located on the Gateshead side of the river, close to the Sage and Millennium Bridge.
+The Baltic Art Centre is located on the Gateshead side of the river, close to the Sage and Millennium Bridge.
 The Baltic showcases some fantastic contemporary and experimental artwork as well as portraying how these art pieces have affected individuals and communities.
-Head to the fourth and fifth floors for phenomenal views of the Quayside and city-centre.
+Head to the fourth and fifth floors for phenomenal views of the Quayside and city centre.

-3. Ouseburn Farm
+Ouseburn Farm

-With miles of pathway that follow the river, a walk along the Quayside is enjoyable for all the family.
+With miles of pathways that follow the river, a walk along the Quayside is enjoyable for all the family.
 Stop by the ‘beach’ in summer or get some exercise at the outdoor gym.
 If you want to travel further along the river towards the coast, why not consider hiring a bike?
 Whether you walk, run or ride, the views are second-to-none and there are many attractions, restaurants and bars you can stop off at along the way.

-5. Explore Newcastle’s parks
+Newcastle’s parks

 As well as being a thriving city, Newcastle also has plenty of gorgeous green spaces where you can relax, people watch or play sports.
 Smack bang in the city centre, Leazes Park is a lovely space to do just this.
 Relax with a picnic or hire a boat on the park’s central lake.
 If you’re headed to Jesmond, a visit to Jesmond Dene is a necessity on a sunny day.
 There you will find the free Pets Corner with alpacas, pot-bellied pigs and more.

-10. Great North Museum: Hancock
+Great North Museum: Hancock

 Affordable Places to Eat in Newcastle